stevavoliajvar/stop_cloudflare/readme/en.md

 Traceback (most recent call last):
   File "asis_translation", line 62, in on_got_response
-  File "replace_lines", line 22, in speaker_init
+  File "replace_lines", line 29, in speaker_init
-  File "translator_verify", line 31, in sync_chat_sequence

-Exception: translation_endpoint API key mismatch or invalid
+QueryError: Property isVerified not found on [object TranslatedText] at asisTranslator::Query/Got() at asisTranslator::Layout/Analyze() at asisTranslator::Layout/ReplaceLine()